pjadl/Raspbian-Wifi-Injector/README.md

 Raspbian-Wifi-Injector
 ======================

+Update:

+The suckhole Yank Matthew Bennett, better known as abishru has decided to ban me.
+This means I won't be releasing the final program to the public.
+It's a pitty that shitheads like that stop the advancement of other users, just for a power trip.
+But then again, he is American, so it's understood why.

 jamesh wrote:
   "How much support do you think you should be entitled to for a product that costs $35?"